espocrm/documentation/administration/jobs.md

 ## Setting up

-There are two ways of jobs running: crontab or daemon.
+There are two ways how jobs can be processed: with crontab or daemon.

 ### Cron